mgiaroli/mgiaroli.github.io/_pages/miscellaneous.md

 <img src="/others/logo-oma.gif"  width="150" height="150"/>
 </p>

 During my school years, I participated in the Argentinian Mathematics Olympiad (OMA), a fantastic experience where I discovered the pleasure of solving problems.
 After high school, I've been collaborated in various activities.
-I was a member of the jury in the national competition from 2014 to 2018 and and deputy leader of the Argentinian team in the Ibero-American Mathematics Olympiad of 2017, among others.
+I was a member of the jury in the national competition from 2014 to 2018 and deputy leader of the Argentinian team in the Ibero-American Mathematics Olympiad of 2017, among others.

 ---

 ### [MateClubes](https://www.oma.org.ar/mateclubes/index.php)

 <p align="center">
 <img src="/others/logo400.png"  width="200" height="135.5 "/>